-Exponentiated Gradient Descent (EG) on a simplex refers to an optimization algorithm where the weights constrained to be a unit simplex, meaning that the weights must sum to 1 and be non-negative, and the update rule naturally keeping the solution within the simplex boundaries.
+Exponentiated Gradient Descent (EG) on a simplex refers to an optimization algorithm where the weights are constrained to be a unit simplex, meaning that the weights must sum to 1 and be non-negative, and the update rule naturally keeps the solution within the simplex boundaries.